Intelligence for the Social Sciences, Department of Computer Science and

 Engineering, Chalmers University of Technology, Gothenburg, Sweden.

 Adel Daoud is the PI of the Lab.
-He is an Associate Professor at the Institute for Analytical Sociology, Linköping University, and Affiliated Associate Professor in Data Science and Artificial Intelligence for the Social Sciences, Department of Computer Science and Engineering, Chalmers University of Technology, Gothenburg, Sweden.
-Previously he held positions at Harvard University, University of Cambridge, Max Planck Institute for the Studies of Societies, and the Alan Turing Institute.
-He researchers the impact of economic, political, and natural shocks on global poverty and health.
+He is an Associate Professor at the Institute for Analytical Sociology, Linköping University, and Affiliated Associate Professor in Data Science and Artificial Intelligence for the Social Sciences at Chalmers University of Technology, Gothenburg, Sweden.
+He study the impact of economic, political, and natural shocks on global poverty and health.
 Daoud implements novel methodologies in machine learning and causal inference to analyze the causes and consequences of human development.
 He has published in journals such as PNAS, World Development, Cambridge J of Economics, Food Policy, Epidemiology, International J of Epidemiology, and Ecological Economics.

 Felipe Jordán and Adel Daoud conducted the foundational data work while both were employed at Harvard University in 2019.
 Felipe Jordán is a Postdoctoral Scholar at UCSB's Environmental Markets Lab.
 He obtained a Ph.D. in Political Economy and Government from Harvard University.
 Before his doctoral studies, he completed my B.S and M.S in Economics at Universidad de Chile and worked for a year as a lecturer at the Department of Economics of Universidad de Chile.